top of page

 It is summer in South America when we are cycling across the continent.
 The temperatures can reach 350C at the peak of the day.
 We will advise of the temperature on a day-to-day basis, we will adapt pit stop locations and add in water stops where needed.
 Consider the clothes you are wearing, how you are going to carry enough water and take on the correct amount of salt and electrolytes to stay hydrated, keep your pace steady in the heat and prevent sunburn.

 South America is also known to be windy.
-Sometimes this is in your favour, at other points this can be a relentless headwind.
+Sometimes this is in your favor, at other points this can be a relentless headwind.

 The event will proceed in many conditions, but if it is deemed unsafe to continue due to weather conditions, the event will be halted at the current accommodation location.
-If required, we will await more favourable conditions to re-commence.
-This may result in some stages being cut short in order to achieve daily mileages within the time available.
+If required, we will await more favorable conditions to re-commence.
+This may result in some stages being cut short to achieve daily mileages within the time available.

 EVACUATION PLANNING

-You should also know that, in the event that a helicopter cannot access a casualty’s location, the evacuation time at certain parts of the course could be considerable.
-It is important that we state unequivocally that we cannot remove all risk from such an undertaking nor would we state such.
-You are entering an area where the remoteness of the undertaking and the slowness of possible evacuation could result in Death.
+You should also know that, if a helicopter cannot access a casualty’s location, the evacuation time at certain parts of the course could be considerable.
+It is important that we state unequivocally that we cannot remove all risk from such an undertaking, nor would we state such.
+You are entering an area where the remoteness of the undertaking and the slowness of possible evacuation could result in serious injury or death.

 LITTER